 HTTPS is short for “Hypertext Transfer Protocol Secure”.
 It essentially means that communication between computer networks is secure.
-Every website is either HTTP or HTTPS – for example, the Hallam Internet website uses the HTTPS protocol – you can see this displayed in green in the address bar:
+Every website is either HTTP or HTTPS – for example, the Hallam website uses the HTTPS protocol – you can see this displayed in green in the address bar:

 HTTPS, the secure version of HTTP, offers better protection against someone on the same network viewing or modifying traffic, in what is known as a “man-in-the-middle” attack.
 It ensures that exchanged data is encrypted to uphold data integrity and to prevent information from being stolen.

 How to Make Your Site HTTPS Compliant

 First of all, you’re going to need an SSL certificate.
 These are required in order to make your site secure.

 SSL certificates “are small data files that digitally bind a cryptographic key to an organization’s details.
 When installed on a web server, it activates the padlock and the https protocol and allows secure connections from a web server to a browser” – GlobalSign